ConnectEverything/ngs-cli/release_notes/migrating_to_0.20.md

 NGS is fully compatible with JWT v1 or v2 projects.
 However, the tooling that is used to manage your account (`ngs` cli) and your configurations (`nsc`) determines the version `ngs` cli that you can use, so you should update now, simply to have it at the current version.

-However, by default the `ngs` cli installer will default to `nsc` at it's latest version.
+However, by default the `ngs` cli installer will default to `nsc` at its latest version.
 If you are starting a new project, stop reading as the tooling will be fully compatible.

 If you are using `nsc` 0.5.0, you'll want to ensure that the installer didn't install a newer version of `nsc`.
 You can easily downgrade by executing the command: `nsc update --version 0.5.0`.